MateusjsSilva/IMCTestWithMSTest/README.md

-# IMCTestWithMSTest

-# IMC Calculator with xUnit
+# IMC Calculator with MSTest

 This project is a simple application to calculate the Body Mass Index (IMC) and classify it according to standard categories.
 It includes unit tests implemented with MSTest to ensure the correctness of the calculations.